 If Portugal is on your list, then you should definitely check out the St. Anthony Feast Day.
 First though, here are a few things you need to know about the Lisbon Sardine Festival.

 The Feast Day of St. Anthony is all about Sardines!

-Another reason is because of a peculiar legend of St. Anthony who, after being ignored by actual people of Rimini, Italy during one of his sermons, decided to preach to the fish instead.
+Another reason is because of a peculiar legend of St. Anthony.
+After being ignored by the actual people of Rimini, Italy during one of his sermons, he decided to preach to the fish instead.

 These cuts are typically prepared the same way as sardines – over an open fire and served on a bun.